uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 Functions are abtract black boxes that take an input, and give you an output.
 They perform tasks.
 To perform a task, they need an input, and the result of their work is the output.
 A simple function might be to tell us the time. `sys.time()` is a function built into `r` that tells us the time.
 Try it yourself by typing it into the console.

-Let's try a more visual exaple.
+Let's try a more visual example.
 We've written a custom function that helps navigate our character across the screen.

     ed.moveforward()

 ![](img/ed_moves_forward_slow.gif)

 The function `ed.moveforward` is something we've pre-written to get our character Ed to move forward across the screen.
 The `()` is the instruction to the computer to use that function.
 It's our 'go' command.
 Any statement followed by `()` is a function.
 This function takes no arguments at present.
-Arguments are additional pieces of informtion we can give to our function, to make its behaviour more specific.
+Arguments are additional pieces of information we can give to our function, to make its behaviour more specific.
 At the moment `ed.moveforward()` moves our character forward across the screen at a _really_ slow pace.
 Lets see if we can pass an argument into our function to speed him up.

     ed.moveforward(speed = "fast")